pgrignaffini/BlockTracking/README.md

 # BlockTracking

 Console application used to track Lego blocks.
-Each Lego block can be defined to contain a particular sound, the configuration of the blocks on the board determines the final musical output.
+Each Lego block can be defined to contain a particular sound, the blocks can then be disposed on the board to create different music combinations.
 For further details, please refer to "report.pdf"